Baker-IGM/IGME-110/exercises/critiqueExercise/webDesignCritiqueExercise.md

 ## Site Selection and Critique Process

-1. Picking a genre of web site from the list below.
+1. Pick a genre of web site.
+You may choose from the list below or come up with your own.

     -   government agency
     -   university